 Instead, it simply means the comparison of the exertion of a worker to that experienced by the average employee in that occupation.

 Additionally, a workers' compensation claim based on a heart attack does not fail simply because the medical expert cannot definitively state the heart attack's primary cause.

-The existence of a pre-existing heart condition or risk factor alone will not prevent recovery of workers' compensation benefits for a work-related heart attack.
+The existence of a pre-existing heart condition or risk factor alone will not prevent the recovery of workers compensation benefits for a work-related heart attack.